-I have photographed the falls often and during all seasons of the year.
-In late spring and summer it is best to photograph the falls in the early morning or late evening when the sun is lower in the sky, otherwise the bright sky above the falls will make your exposure difficult.
-I recommend using a polarizing filter to help remove reflections from the water, and a tripod will allow you to make longer exposures to give the water a silky flowing look.
+Living within walking distance of the falls, I have photographed them often and during all seasons of the year.
+The best time to photograph the falls is in the early morning or late evening when the sun is lower in the sky especially in late spring and summer otherwise the bright sky above the falls will make your exposure difficult.
+I recommend using a polarizing filter to help remove reflections from the water and wet rocks, and using a tripod will allow you to make longer exposures to give the water a silky flowing look.
 My favorite time to photograph here is in fall when colorful leaves cover the rocks and swirl around in the splash pool at the base of the falls.
-Winter is also a nice time to photograph the falls when snow covers the rocks.
-If it’s cold enough, the falls will be partially or completely frozen which will allow for some very interesting compositions.
+In winter you’ll have the whole place to yourself, and it’s a great time to photograph the falls especially when snow is covering the rocks.
+If it’s cold enough, the falls will be partially or completely frozen which will allow for some interesting and unusual compositions.
 The falls are very popular in the warm summer months so serious photographers will want to arrive early in the morning to avoid the crowds.

 Hayden Falls is in Hayden Falls Park, part of Griggs Reservoir Nature Preserve and located at 4335 Hayden Run Rd., Dublin, OH.
 43017 close to the intersection of Hayden Run Rd., and Frantz Rd.
 The falls are very accessible via a wide stairway from the parking lot to the bottom of the gorge that connects to an elevated boardwalk going out to the base of the falls.
 More information can be found here.